vorlie/iotas-notepad/README.md

-# Iota's Notepad - Mica
+# -Not-Iota's Notepad - Mica

-Iota's Notepad is a simple note-taking application built with Electron.
+-Not- Iota's Notepad is a simple note-taking application built with Electron.
 It allows you to create, edit, and delete notes with a user-friendly interface.

 ## Features